rhythm-28/Encode/README.md

 1) if it is a number, we know that the next 2 characters will also be numbers as we only used 3 digit numbers while encoding.
 We also know it is equal to ASCII value + some constant.
 We just check its position (remember we calculated remainder when encoding) and convert it back to its original character using its ascii value and the constant.
 2) if it is a character, we checked its position (to decide if its a capital letter or a lowercase letter), then converted it back to its original character using its ascii value and the constant.

-It's time complexity is also O(n) .
+It's time complexity is also O(n) , where n is the length of the given encoded string.